kuzzleio/documentation-old/src/api-documentation/controller-index/set-auto-refresh.md

 }
 ```

-The `autoRefresh` flag, when set to true, will make Kuzzle perform a
+The `autoRefresh` flag, when set to true, will make Kuzzle Backend perform a
 [`refresh`](https://www.elastic.co/guide/en/elasticsearch/guide/5.x/near-real-time.html#refresh-api) request
-immediately after each write request, forcing the documents to be immediately visible to search.
+immediately after each write request, forcing the documents to be immediately visible in a search.

 Given an index, the `setAutoRefresh` action updates its `autoRefresh` status.